epfl-ada/ada-2023-project-byggemandbob/README.md

 1. A linear regression model predicting movie ratings and revenue, based on traditional movie attributes such as gender distribution, original language, and genre.
 2. A NLP model for analyzing the movie plot summaries, using unsupervised learning for clustering.
 The assessment will be made on whether the clusters differ significantly in terms of revenue and ratings.

-Lastly, the attributes found to contribute to high revenue and rating from the two models will be compared.

 ## Research Questions

 1. How are the main attributes within both movie metadata and movie character metadata distributed?